 Content Strategy Framework

+This essay is for an online business or a business with some online presence.
 As a business in the 21st century, having a keyword rich blog as a content strategy has been the norm for several years.
 Over the years though, the search ecosystem has changed tremendously, i.e.:

 User search behavior has evolved from simple keyword search, to looking for answers.

 Millions of content creators are publishing content everyday, in different forms such as blogs, eBooks, podcasts, videos, etc., competing for visibility.
 This competition is only increasing.

 Search engines, especially Google Search, have evolved from showing results to answering questions, and from ranking results for keywords to ranking results for topic authority.

 The only thing which has remained constant is the purchase journey, i.e.: awareness, consideration and decision.

 Creating a content strategy and executing it, involves several steps (which we will cover in detail in another section) and different skill sets: